cepthomas/Nebulator/README.md

 # Internals

-- Uses Roslyn for in-memory compilation.
+- Uses Roslyn for in-memory compilation - see [NScript](https://github.com/cepthomas/NScript/blob/main/README.md).
 - No installer yet, it's a build-it-yerself for now.
 Eventually a nuget package might be created.
 - Settings and log are in `C:\Users\<user>\AppData\Local\Ephemera\Nebulator`.
+- The app is slow to start up in the VS debugger - some mysterious machinations under the hood.
+Running from the cmd line is fine.

 ## Design